STOP A SUICIDE TODAY

 Dr. Jacobs has been on the Harvard faculty for over 40 years and the clinical staff of McLean Hospital for 30 years and is a recognized expert in suicide assessment and intervention.
 In the early 1990s, he initiated the concept of large-scale mental health screening for mental disorders, with the founding of National Depression Screening Day.
 In 2003, he was appointed chairman of the workgroup that published the American Psychiatric Association’s Practice Guideline for the Assessment and Treatment of Patient’s With Suicidal Behaviors.
 In 2009, he conceived of the SAFE-T suicide protocol.
 He recently received the Lifetime Achievement Award from the Massachusetts Coalition for Suicide Prevention.

-Dr. Klein Benheim is a psychologist and researcher in Fairfax, Virginia.
+Dr. Klein-Benheim is the Director of Research for Stop A Suicide Today.
 She earned a bachelor’s degree from the University of Pennsylvania, a master’s degree from the Harvard Graduate School of Education, and a doctorate in clinical psychology from the University of Michigan.
 She has collaborated with Dr. Jacobs for over 30 years on research on a variety of psychiatric topics, including suicide, depression, and addiction.
 Among her publications, she has contributed chapters to The Harvard Medical School Guide to Suicide Assessment and Intervention and Suicidology: Essays in Honor of Edwin Schneidman.
-Most recently, she developed content for Fighting Opioid Misuse, a new website that seeks to educate the public on opioid misuse, particularly its dangers and its relationship to suicide risk.
+Most recently, she co-authored Current Status of Suicide-Focused Assessment and Treatment: An Online Resource for Clinicians.

 Ross J. Baldessarini, M.D.